Today I have some Q&A from EFI readers and answers from Shawna K about burpees and jump rope.

 I’m all for ‘pain’ in a workout, but it has to be the correct type of pain.
 Any pain from a joint or unilaterally is generally bad news.
 Pain in the muscle belly evenly on both sides of the body is usually the kind of pain I encourage.

-Thanks for your question, please work within a pain free range of motion on the burpee and any other exercise and take care of the knee before it turns into something more serious.
+Thanks for your question.
 It’s best to address this now.
+Please work within a pain-free range of motion on the burpee and any other exercise, and take care of the knee before it becomes more serious.

-I know that Rick will work with you to get you up to full speed and doing regular Burpees in no time.
+I know Rick will work with you to get you up to full speed and do regular Burpees in no time.

 Okay, let me jump in here.

-It sounds like when you come out of the plank and move to standing, you are loading your quadriceps and this excessive loading is putting a lot of stress on your knee cap.
-There are things that you can do, let me give you a few ideas.
+You are loading your quadriceps, and this excessive loading is putting a lot of stress on your knee cap.
+It sounds like when you come out of the plank and move to stand.
+There are things that you can do.
+Let me give you a few ideas.

 Things that you can try:

-- When coming out of the plank and tuck your knees, try to land more on your mid-foot and heel compared to your toes
+- When coming out of the plank and tucking your knees, try to land more on your mid-foot and heel compared to your toes

-- When you come out of the knee tuck to standing position, try the full body extension with focus on pushing through the mid-foot and heel
+- When you come out of the knee, tuck to a standing position, and try the full-body extension with a focus on pushing through the mid-foot and heel.

-- Prior to your workout out work on foam rolling your quadriceps, stretching you quads, stretching your hip flexors and performing some bodyweight squats
+- Before your workout, work on foam rolling your quadriceps, stretching your quads, stretching your hip flexors, and performing some bodyweight squats.

 Any suggestions for shoes when jumping rope?
 I used to love it but now that I’m on my feet 12 hours a day my feet aren’t as thrilled with it anymore.